Home >

 Elegies (to 1615)

-We are seldom reminded as forcefully as by these poems that in the Latin poetry which underlies them the idea of rhetorical figuration is itself imaged as the application of cosmetics. --Paul Dean, The New Criterion, March 2001, p.
-66
+We are seldom reminded as forcefully as by these poems that in the Latin poetry which underlies them the idea of rhetorical figuration is itself imaged as the application of cosmetics. --Paul Dean

 Devotions Upon Emergent Occasions (1624)